Innovative Literacy – Creative Education

-Our philosophy or vision is to make literacy more interesting.
+At Innovative Literacy, our philosophy or vision is to make literacy more interesting with creative education.
 If the students are bored, then they won’t pay attention.
 If they don’t pay attention, they won’t learn as much.
-Our goal is to assist teachers in creating materials for teachers to use to help teach reading, writing, and vocabulary, whether by using short videos on root words or extended writing assignments which will take months.
+Our goal is to assist teachers by creating materials for teachers to use to help teach reading, writing, and vocabulary, whether by using short videos on root words or extended writing assignments which will take months.

 Provide Teacher Materials

 Every business has a beginning, and this is where ours begin.
-We hope you join us in our journey to help teachers and their students.
+We hope you join us on our journey to help teachers and their students.

 I have been teaching for almost twenty years.
 I started as an elementary teacher.
 After a few years, I noticed our school was getting more and more ESL (English as Second Language) students.
 I wanted to help these students and asked if there was anything I could do for them.
 One of my principals suggested I become certified in ESL.

 Since then, I have worked at both elementary and middle schools.
 When combined with my love of books and writing, I have worked hard at making sure my students have every chance to progress and started making my own content, such as writing prompts, worksheets, videos and more.
 I want to share these with other teachers to help them meet the needs of their students’ needs.